6 months full time / 18 months part time

 Online (Part time 18 months):

-Full time day students are required to attend class face to face, with 10% remote delivery.
+Full time day students are required to attend class face to face.

 Full time (6 months):